pyrofolium/netlist-visualizer/README.md

 The algorithm to draw the paths goes like this:

 1. Place components on a grid.
-2. User Dijkstra's algorithm to find the shortest path between two pins.
+2. Uses Dijkstra's algorithm to find the shortest path between two pins.
-3. Then for all other pins on the same net, find the shortest path between that pin, and any other pin or path oon the same net that's already been drawn
+3. Then for all other pins on the same net, find the shortest path. between that pin and any other pin or path on the same net that's already been drawn
-4. All cells in the grid occupied by a component have cost infinite
+4. All cells in the grid occupied by a component have cost infinite.
-5. Turning when travelling through the grid costs 1 point so the algorithm biases against turning.
+5. Turning when traveling through the grid costs 1 point, so the algorithm biases against turning.
-6. Crossing another wire on the grid costs 999 points so the algorithm won't touch or cross another wire unless it absolutely has to.
+6. Crossing another wire on the grid costs 999 points, so the algorithm won't touch or cross another wire unless it absolutely has to.
-7. Travelling diagonally costs 3 points, travelling horizontally costs 2 points.
-The algorithm biases towards horizontal and vertical paths but often diagonal paths cost 3 points when the same path costs 4 points when done horizontally and vertically.
-By adjusting the cost this way I prevent the path from excessively zig zagging along diagonals.
+7. Traveling diagonally costs 3 points, traveling horizontally costs 2 points.
+The algorithm biases towards horizontal and vertical paths, but often diagonal paths cost 3 points when the same path costs 4 points when done horizontally and vertically.
+By adjusting the cost this way, I prevent the path from excessively zigzagging along diagonals.
-8. Total costs = direction_travelling + intrinsic_cost_of_cell(wires, components) + did_wire_turn.
+8. Total cost of one node movement = direction_travelling + intrinsic_cost_of_cell(wires, components) + did_wire_turn.
    The algorithm
    minimizes this cost as it heads towards the nearest goal point.

-Overall the algorithm above produces wirings that uses space most efficiently while attempting to avoid drawing lines on top of each other as much as possible.
+Overall, the algorithm above produces wiring's that uses space most efficiently while attempting to avoid drawing lines on top of each other as much as possible.

 ### Optimizations

-Dijstras algorithm is expensive If the grid is N*N and we have M components with each componenent having P pins Then the cost of the algo is O(N^2*M*P*N^2) for one netlist.
-This visibly takes 2 or 3 seconds at times to render in your browser but you will never see this.
+Dijkstra's algorithm is expensive If the grid is N*N and we have M components with each component having P pins, Then the cost of the algo is O(N^2*M*P*N^2) for one netlist.
+This visibly takes 2 or 3 seconds at a time to render in your browser, but you will never actually see this loading time because of the optimizations I did.

-All of these calculations are indeed happening on the front end and you can click "Random" as many times as possible and see that you never see any loading times or the main thread getting blocked
+All of these calculations are indeed happening on the front end, and you can click "Random" as many times as possible and see that you never see any loading times or the main thread getting blocked

-This is because I aggressively use threading to cache as much rendered diagrams as much as possible.
-On the browser this concept is called "web-workers"
+This is because I aggressively use threading to cache as many rendered diagrams as much as possible.
+On the browser this concept of threading is done by something called "web-workers"

-For Random we have a Queue of 10 preloaded randomized diagrams.
-As soon as that queue shrinks in size multiple threaded workers kick in to fill the queue.
-You have to click super fast to even see loading.
+For the 'Random,' link, I have a Queue of 10 preloaded randomized diagrams.
+As soon as that queue shrinks in size, multiple threaded workers kick in to fill the queue.
+You have to click superfast to even see loading.

-When you login the system will display a menu of netlists.
+When you log in the system will display a menu of netlists.
 These are aggressively cached as well.
 If you have 8 cores then there are 8 threads or more running at the same time behind the scenes to preload everything in the menu.
 So you will rarely see a spinner.